-By submission dated September 26, 2012, the Aggrieved Party submitted an amended statement from Dr. Wahezi.
-Dr. Wahezi stated that, "[s]ince October 6, 2011, I have been the physician with primary responsibility for treating [the Aggrieved Party's] lumbar spinal stenosis with neurogenic claudication . . . [and after a variety of treatments] I performed the MILD procedure on [the Aggrieved Party]."
+By submission dated September 26, 2012, the Aggrieved Party filed an amended statement from Dr. Raso.
+Dr. Raso stated that, "[the Aggrieved Party] has had lumbar stenosis with neurogenic claudication for at least five years . . . [s]ince June 2008, I have been the physician with primary responsibility for treating [the Aggrieved Party's] lumbar spinal stenosis with neurogenic claudication . . . [and after a variety of ineffective treatments] I performed the MILD procedure on the [Aggrieved Party] on May 12, 2012."

-Based on his statements, and assuming the facts he alleges are all true, I still find Dr. Wahezi's role as a physician clearly limited to treatment of the Aggrieved Party's lumbar spinal stenosis condition.
-His statements do not establish him as the Aggrieved Party's primary clinician responsible for his overall care, and therefore he does not meet the legal definition of a "treating physician."
+Based on his statements, and assuming the facts he alleges are all true, I still find Dr. Raso's role as a physician clearly limited to treatment of the Aggrieved Party's lumbar spinal stenosis condition.
+His statements do not establish him as the Aggrieved Party's primary clinician responsible for her overall care, and therefore he does not meet the legal definition of a "treating physician."
 Accordingly, I must issue a decision dismissing this complaint as unacceptable pursuant to 42 C.F.R. § 426.410(c)(2).

-/s/ Joseph Grow Administrative Law Judge
+Joseph Grow Administrative Law Judge